CESNET/du-docs/docs/nextflow.md

 * All runs (success or failed) will keep *workflow controller* pod visible in Rancher GUI, failed workers are also kept in Rancher GUI.
 You can delete them from GUI as needed.

-* For wome *workers*, log are not available in Rancher GUI, but the logs can be watched using the command:
+* For some *workers*, log are not available in Rancher GUI, but the logs can be watched using the command:
     ```
 kubectl logs POD -n NAMESPACE
     ```